RSE-Sheffield/rse-dcs-pres-on-hpc/content.md

 ---
 ## Optimisation and parallelisation

-- Laptop may be *faster* than single-core job on ShARC:
+- Laptop may be *faster* than single-core job on HPC:
     - CPUs in servers run at lower clock speeds
     - `.exe` may not exploit advanced CPU features